gnicol/GitSwarm/perforce_swarm/doc-ee/update/README.md

 GitSwarm EE can only restore backups made on the same version.
 Hence, a backup of GitSwarm EE 2015.4 can only be restored to an instance running 2015.4, and not on 2016.1 or higher versions.
-Although, upgrading GitSwarm EE should not result in data corruption, we recommend taking backups of your existing version before you run an upgrade.
+Although, updating GitSwarm EE should not result in data corruption, we recommend taking backups of your existing version before you run an update.

-If you are using CentOS or RHEL, and have upgraded the OS distribution on your GitSwarm EE server from 6.x to 7.x, you need to update the URL in the Perforce repository configuration.
+If you are using CentOS or RHEL, and have updated the OS distribution on your GitSwarm EE server from 6.x to 7.x, you need to update the URL in the Perforce repository configuration.
 For example, if `/etc/yum.repos.d/perforce.repo` contains: